n006370/HelioX20/Quickstart/README.md

 # Out of the Box

 The following subsections should describe how to get started with the Helio X20 using the release build shipped with the boards.
-The HiKey board is ready to use “out of the box” with a preinstalled version of the Debian Linux distribution.
+The Helio X20 Development Board is ready to use “out of the box” with a pre-installed version of the Android.

+To get started you will need a power supply, an HDMI monitor, a USB keyboard and a USB mouse

 ## Updating to a new release or change your operating system

-If you are already familiar with the HiKey board and would like to change out the stock operating system please proceed to one of the following pages:
+If you are already familiar with the Helio X20 board and would like to change out the stock operating system please proceed to one of the following pages:

-- [**Downloads page**](../Downloads/README.md): This page lists all Linaro and 3rd party operating systems available for HiKey
+- [**Downloads page**](../Downloads/README.md): This page lists all Linaro and 3rd party operating systems available for Helio X20
-- [**Installation page**](../Installation/README.md): If you already have the images you need, this page has information on how to install the different operating systems onto your HiKey board
+- [**Installation page**](../Installation/README.md): If you already have the images you need, this page has information on how to install the different operating systems onto your Helio X20 board
 - [**Board Recovery**](../Installation/BoardRecovery.md)
    - If at any time your board is having unexplainable issues, it is suggested to attempt a board recovery.
 These instructions will guide you through a succesfull board recovery.
 - [**Troubleshooting**](../Troubleshooting/README.md)